 If you do need to be outdoors during peak hours, we recommend slathering sunscreen on exposed areas.
 No matter your skin color, tone, or how strong your “base tan” is, sunscreen is critical when you're exposed to the sun for prolonged periods.
 Experts recommend an SPF of at least 30 to keep you protected.

 What are the benefits of morning sunlight during pregnancy?

-When you're pregnant, not only are you eating for two, you're also getting sunlight for two people as well!
+When you're pregnant, not only are you eating for two, you're getting sunlight for two people as well.

-Sun exposure and Vitamin D are critical for baby's growth and development in the womb.
-Mom should get plenty of sunshine both during pregnancy and while breastfeeding.
-The benefits are:
+Sun exposure and Vitamin D are critical for a baby's growth and development in the womb.
+Mothers should get plenty of sunshine both during pregnancy and while breastfeeding.
+The benefits include:

 - Bone growth and development

 - Prevention of type 1 diabetes